Skip to main content

 2024

-With Act No. 91/2023 a new education directorate was established on April 1st 2024: The Directorate of Education and School Services, replacing the former Directorate of Education.
+On April 1, 2024, Act No. 91/2023 established the Directorate of Education and School Services, replacing the former Directorate of Education.
 The new entity operates as a service institute with the overall aim of providing comprehensive support to schools and teachers nationwide.
-The new directorate’s operation is furthermore underpinned by the 2021 Prosperity Act (Act No. 86/2021), effective since 2022.
-Similarly, as the previous directorate, the new directorate will offer schoolchildren nationwide modern schoolbooks and testing materials, but amongst novelties is that it will provide hands-on assistance to schools with pupils in need.
+It will also play a key role in implementing pending school services legislation.
+The new directorate’s operation is underpinned by the 2021 Prosperity Act (Act 86/2021).
+As the previous directorate, the new directorate will offer schoolchildren nationwide modern schoolbooks and testing materials, but amongst novelties is that it will provide hands-on approach to schools with pupils in need.

 2023